ONS-Innovation/keh-digital-landscape/mkdocs/docs/components/projects/index.md

 ### Programme
 Filter by specific programmes using a multi-select dropdown

 The filtering system maintains a count of active filters and provides a clear all option for easy reset.
+All filter categories and options are defined centrally in the [projectConstants](../../constants/projectConstants.md) file to ensure consistency throughout the application.

 ## Sorting Options